muratkeremozcan/cctdd/ch05-InputDetail/InputDetail.md

 });
 ```

-To make the test pass, once again we have to add the type for the new prop `onChange`, the prop as the argument to the component, and we need and attribute for the input tag (Green 5).
+To make the test pass, once again we have to add the type for the new prop `onChange`, the prop as the argument to the component, and we need an attribute for the input tag (Green 5).

 ```tsx
 import { ChangeEvent } from "react";